Godfrey2712/mars_rover/README.md

 The images of these can be seen in this repo.

+Run Test by using this command $py test.py $py -3 test.py

 Default values to input to test:
 -What is the Grid Size?
 Input: 5 5